-- Import Class Roster Wizard are stored in the import definition profile (".tid" file).
+- All settings and mapping choices made while using the Import Class Roster Wizard are stored in the import definition profile (".tid" file).
 If the profile is selected in a future import, these setting are loaded into the wizard dialogs.
 You must still click through the steps of the wizard.
 You may choose to use the definition profile without any changes or make adjustments to the import mapping and save the definition as a new profile. - At the end of the import mapping process, you will be asked if you want to save the import definition profile. - You can save your progress in the Import Class Roster Wizard at any time by closing the window or clicking the Cancel button.
 You will be asked if you want to save the import definition profile. - The list of available import definition profiles is made from saved ".tid" definition files stored in the Extras folder within the ExamView program folder.